Frequently Asked Questions

 Topic:#Cost & Pricing

 Timelines depend on scope and complexity.
-A bathroom renovation takes 3–6 weeks, a kitchen 8–12 weeks, and a full home renovation 4–8 months.
+A bathroom renovation takes 3–6 weeks, a kitchen renovation typically takes 8–12 weeks, basement renovations often take 4–8 weeks, and condo renovations are scheduled around corporation rules.
+Whole-home renovations may run 4–8 months.
 We provide a detailed schedule at your consultation and hold ourselves to it with our on-time completion guarantee.

 Category:General